 Federacion Internationalé De Abogadas (FIDA) was formally established in Mexico in 1944.
-The name translates to International Federation of Women Lawyers.
-In 1964 Ambassador Aduke Alakija established the Nigerian branch of the organisation, FIDA Nigeria.
+The name translates to the International Federation of Women Lawyers.
+In 1964 Ambassador Aduke Alakija established the Nigerian branch of the organization, FIDA Nigeria.

-FIDA Nigeria actualizes its objectives through free legal representation for indigent women and children, advocacy and policy campaigns, education and training, mediation and counselling services and publishing information resources.
-FIDA Nigeria has formally inaugurated branches in 32 states of the federation as well as the Federal Capital Territory, Abuja.
+FIDA Nigeria actualizes its objectives through free legal representation for indigent women and children, advocacy and policy campaigns, education and training, mediation and counseling services, and publishing information resources.
+FIDA Nigeria has formally inaugurated branches in 36 states of the federation as well as the Federal Capital Territory, Abuja.
 These branches are headed by duly elected State Officers and overseen by the National Executive Officers and staff of the National Secretariat.